Convidium/LoVCA/README.md

 1. Then in the first terminal write `./bin/server_tcp.out` (**.out** is a binary file for Linux only).
 It runs the compiled binary program file that sets up the **server**.

-2. Then in the second terminal write `./bin/client_tcp.out localhost`.
+2. Then in the second terminal write `./bin/client_tcp.out localhost nickname`.
 `localhost` (or alternatively `127.0.0.1`) is the local network of your computer, a network which is used for communication between **server** and **client** processes.
 We write it, so that our **client** knows where to look for the **server**.
+Instead of `nickname` you can actually write anything you'd like, its your nickname that the server will see, when you'll try to connect to it.

 3. You can also add as many clients as you like (max limit is 20).
 They all would work identically.